mirpalab/mod-energy/README.md

 You may freely use, modify, and distribute this code under the terms of the GPLv3, which can be found at: https://www.gnu.org/licenses/gpl-3.0.html

 By using this code, you agree to comply with the terms of the GPLv3.

+Description:

+Folder "sketch" contains the Arduino code that you have to upload to ESP32; in "stl_files" there are three 3D projects for the external case and for sensor enclosure.
+If you want to use a generic case, in "images" you'll find all measurements for the holes that need to be made.